Search This Blog

 -------

-The song was written before we ever became interested in Celtic Music.
+The song which has a Scots-Irish lilt to it, was written before we ever became interested in Celtic Music.
 We tried to puzzle out the meaning of the song for years and where it came from, but we never could.
 Sheila, like most mothers, has a mental image of her children and they are always a certain age.
 Meg is 3, Micah is 4 and Matt is 6 in her mind's eye.
 We never connected the song to Micah until after his death in January 2006.
 One day, about two months after Micah died, she was sitting in the rocking chair that she bought when he was born.
 She was crying.
 From where she sat by the window in our living room she was looking out across the road toward the little park by the lake.
 Without thinking, she began humming the first verse of that song and suddenly realized that the song described what she was experiencing at that very moment.

 God knew!
 He looked 24 years into the future and saw her sitting there by the window, watching kids play in the park across the street and he gave her a song to let her know that all of this was in his hands.
 He knew and he reached out across two decades and said, "I understand but don't be afraid.
 He is in my hands now.".
 She told me about her experience when I got home from work that day and recognized it immediately as something from God.